Controlling Client Access with ACL Profiles

 • An optional list of specific topics that you want to be excepted from the default publish-topic action.
 Topic exceptions must be made for SMF and MQTT topics syntax separately.

-For more information on setting publish-topic access control, refer to Configuring Topic Publish Permissions.
+For more information about setting publish-topic access control, see Configuring Topic Publish Permissions.

 An ACL profileʼs subscribe-topic access control has: